Overview

 A tag type is a group of related tags, while a tag is an instantiation of a tag type.
 Examples illustrate this best.

-A hardware tag type could be used to group clients based on their hardware:
+A hardware tag type could be used to group devices based on their hardware:

 • Raspberry Pi 4 Model B